Homebrew (video games): Wii

 In advance of the Wii's release, WiiCade was the first site to host Adobe Flash homebrew games specifically designed for the Wii and its remote, which could be played without any exploits using the Wii's Opera web browser.
 The Wii Opera software development kit lets developers make their own games for the Wii via JavaScript.

-The Wii was hacked via a custom serial interface in December 2007.
+The Wii was hacked in December 2007, via a method that involves a pair of tweezers to bridge pins in the Wii's memory module in order to access parts of Wii system memory in GameCube mode and obtain the console's encryption keys, as well as a custom serial interface.
+In 2008, Team Twiizers (named after the aforementioned hack, now known as fail0verflow) released an exploit called the Twilight Hack which takes advantage of a buffer overflow vulnerability found in the Wii version of The Legend of Zelda: Twilight Princess that utilizes a malformed save file to load an ELF file (boot.elf) into memory (if present in the root directory of the SD card), which will then run unsigned code.

 The goal of most Wii exploits today is to install The Homebrew Channel, a custom channel that lets users run homebrew software on the console.
-Its first full release was in December 2008; earlier that year, Team Twiizers (now known as fail0verflow) released an exploit called the Twilight Hack which takes advantage of a buffer overflow vulnerability found in the Wii version of The Legend of Zelda: Twilight Princess that utilizes a malformed save file to load an ELF file (boot.elf) into memory (if present in the root directory of the SD card), which will then install The Homebrew Channel via unsigned code.
+Its first full release was in December 2008.
 Though Nintendo has successfully patched various older exploits to install The Homebrew Channel, many exploits to run the channel on current firmware exist.
 Note that only exploits that use disc games are compatible with installing The Homebrew Channel on the vWii (virtual Wii) mode on a Wii U (with the exception of "wuphax", an exploit that installs the channel via Wii U-specific system permission exploits).
 The console's controller was also a popular target for modification.